Komodo dragon, 2-in-5 shark species lurch towards extinction - RFI

 "The conservation status of the group as a whole continues to deteriorate, and overall risk of extinction is rising at an alarming rate," he told AFP.

-Five species of sawfish -- whose serated snouts get tangled in cast off fishing gear -- and the iconic shortfin mako shark are among those most threatened.
+Five species of sawfish -- whose serrated snouts get tangled in cast off fishing gear -- and the iconic shortfin mako shark are among those most threatened.

 Chondrichthyan fish, a group made up mainly of sharks and rays, "are important to ecosystems, economies and cultures," Sonja Fordham, president of Shark Advocates International and co-author of the upcoming study, told AFP.